 It is always a good idea to have your product on as many platforms as possible, so as to have a good scope of reaching the largest number of users and eventually increase your user base.
 After seeing the numbers, it is clear that Safari is the one platform that you wouldn’t want to miss.

-VSH Solutions has over a decade of experience developing browser extensions.
+Coditude Solutions has over a decade of experience developing Browser Extensions.
 If you have any questions or queries about building/converting an extension, our dedicated Safari extension, and plugin development team will be happy to answer them for you.
 Just drop us a line at browser extension services.